thirtythreeforty/neolink/README.md

 You only need one `bind`/`bind_port` setting at the top of the config file.

 You can enable `rtsps` (TLS) by adding a `certificate = "/path/to/pem"` to the top section of the config file.
-This PEM should contain by the certificate and the key used for the server.
+This PEM should contain the certificate and the key used for the server.
 If TLS is enabled all connections must use `rtsps`.
-You can also control client side TLS with the config option `tls_client_auth = "none|request|require"`; in this case the client should present a certificate signed by the server's CA.
+You can also use client side TLS with the config option `tls_client_auth = "none|request|require"`; in this case the client should present a certificate signed by the server's CA.

 TLS is disabled by default.

-You can password-protect the Neolink server by adding `[[users]]` sections to the configuration file:
+You can password-protect the Neolink server by adding `[[users]]` sections to the configuration file, but this is not secure without also using TLS:

 ```
 [[users]]